 We use tactical asset allocation to set each fund's desired investment mix (within the target investment mix ranges), based on how we believe an asset class is likely to perform over the short term.
-We also vary the investment mix to manage risk and cash flow.
+In some instances, an asset class may be positioned at or close to the target.
+We may also vary the investment mix to manage risk and cash flow.